cloudnull/Mass-Build-Application/README.rst

 Script Definitions :
-  authcheck.sh   : This script was created to authenticate a users credentials against the Rackspace API based on the location the users account was creaeted in.
+  :authcheck.sh: This script was created to authenticate a users credentials against the Rackspace API based on the location the users account was creaeted in.

-  massactions.sh : This script is a CORE set of actions that the Mass Build Application is capable of.
+  :massactions.sh: This script is a CORE set of actions that the Mass Build Application is capable of.
 In order to use this script you will first have to build a series (cluster) of instances using the massbuild.sh script.

-  massbuild.sh   : This script is for building a number of instance.
+  :massbuild.sh: This script is for building a number of instance.
 At Build time the script generates a json directory based on the build name and saves all of the used json files for easy rebuild if needed.
 It also creates a one line script in the same json directory allowing for building another instance from a single JSON file as needed.
 If a TTL is set in the "massinit.cfg" file this script will also set an "at" function on the host system for the deletion of the built instances as well as create a script in the "deleter" directory based on the build name for easy removal of the instances.

-  massdelete.sh  : This script is for deleting a build series.
+  :massdelete.sh: This script is for deleting a build series.
 The script uses the build name to determine the Servers URL and UUID based on information found within the logs.

-  massgetip.sh   : This script will pull all Public IPv4 addresses on a Build Series.
+  :massgetip.sh: This script will pull all Public IPv4 addresses on a Build Series.
 This information is obtained though the use of the logs when the instances were built.

-  massinit.cfg   : This is a Configuration file used across all scripts.
+  :massinit.cfg: This is a Configuration file used across all scripts.
 In the configuration file you can specify anything any variable that you would like to be hard coded.
 You can leave any variable blank, the scripts will ask for the proper information if its needed.

 Available Options in the "massinit.cfg"
   * USERNAME - This is your Rackspace Cloud Username for the Cloud Account